 With shelter-in-place orders affecting families across the country, parents are realizing that the party must go on—even if it looks a little different this year.
-Pulling off a virtual kids’ birthday party might not be as easy as your Zoom happy hour with friends, but is anything really ever effortless with toddlers?
-It takes some extra planning, but with realistic expectations and an upbeat attitude, you can bring extra joy to their big day (and shake up your own quarantine routine while you’re at it).
-There’s no need to cancel this year’s birthday party with these creative ways to celebrate your child, both virtually and from a safe distance.
+Pulling off a virtual party might not be as easy as a happy hour with friends, but is anything really ever effortless with toddlers?
+It takes some extra planning, but with realistic expectations and an upbeat attitude (and cute birthday party invitations), you can bring extra joy to their big day (and shake up your own quarantine routine).
+There’s no need to cancel this year’s party with these creative birthday party ideas to celebrate your child, both virtually and from a safe distance.

 Apps like Zoom, Skype, and Houseparty have made it easy—and exciting—to connect while we’re collectively social distancing.
-Some of our ideas involve Zoom (see below!), but there are plenty of other ways to get the birthday party started, no wifi required.
-All you need is a little help from your family, friends, or neighbors.
+But there are plenty of quarantine birthday ideas for kids with no wifi required.
+These social distancing birthday party ideas will get the party started, with a little help from your family, friends, or neighbors.

 Drive-by birthday party parade

-Organize a drive-by or drive-in birthday party for your little one.
+One of the most popular quarantine birthday ideas for kids is a drive-by birthday party.
 Have the birthday boy or girl stand in your front lawn or in front of your building, and have their friends come by waving, cheering, or singing “Happy Birthday.”
 Encourage guests to decorate their cars as an activity with kids, hold signs out of the window, or honk as they approach the house as a way for your child to feel celebrated and see all their friends.

 “Presents Parade” by Little Cube, “Martini” Flyer by Paperless Post.